 Travel Facts About Greece

-Wi-Fi Availability: There are several hotels, cafes and coffee shops that offer free Wi-Fi access in Greece.
+Connectivity: There are several hotels, cafes and coffee shops that offer free Wi-Fi access in Greece.
 There are also those that charge for connection and they can be quite expensive.
 Buying a local sim card is recommended for tourists who travel to Greece.
 You can choose from any of the three main mobile operators in Greece: Wind, Cosmote, and Vodafone.
 You can choose from any of the packages so you can stay connected during your travel within Greece.

-Airport/s: The main international airport in Greece is Athens International Airport.
+International Airports: The main international airport in Greece is Athens International Airport.
 Here is a list of other major airports in Greece:

 International Driver’s License Accepted?
 If you are from any of the EU countries, you can use the driver’s license issued from your home country to drive in Greece.
 For citizens from other countries, you will need an international driver’s license.